 Spring 2019 Admission

-- International students interested in a spring 2019 start but who have not yet applied should contact their enrollment advisor to discuss options as visa processing varies by country
+- Student who require a visa to study in the U.S. should contact their enrollment advisor to discuss options as visa processing times vary by country.

 Fall 2019 Admission

 We will notify you of our admission decision four to six weeks after receiving your complete application.
 The review process may be longer than six weeks for students who need to provide additional information regarding their language proficiency.

 Watch our videos on how to apply and how to finance your education.
 We also include customized instructions for international students.
 Submit your online application to access our guide on How to Ace Your Admissions Interview.
 If you have already submitted your application and have not received the guide please contact your enrollment advisor.